 Spotting cancer early means treatment is more likely to be successful.
-This often means a better chance for cure, especially when the disease has still not spread to other parts of the body.
+This often means a better chance for a cure, especially when the disease has still not spread to other parts of the body.
 A good example of the importance of finding cancer early is breast cancer.
 According to breast cancer statistics, the 5-year survival rate(percentage of people who live at least five years after diagnosis) for Stage 0 and 1 breast cancer is 99%.
-However, if the cancer has spread to a distant part of the body, the 5- year survival rate drops to about 27%.
+However, if cancer has spread to a distant part of the body, the 5- year survival rate drops to about 27%.

 Consequently, individuals need to know which symptoms might point to cancer.
 People should not ignore a warning symptom that might lead to early diagnosis and possibly to a cure.